 The Scholarship Fund

 The Scholarship Fund seeks specifically to further I-O psychology by providing financial support to students and young scholars.
 Gifts designated for this special Fund are used exclusively for scholarships.

 Incubator or Emerging Issues Fund

 A member or group of members can establish an endowed gift under the auspices of the Incubator or Emerging Issues Fund.
 Those interested in a given issue may initiate an agreement to raise $50,000 or more over a 5-year period to provide an award or grant for work in a specific area.
 The fund must contain a minimum of $5,000 within the first 12 months.
-The area would have to be consistent with the objectives of the Society and approved by the Executive Committee of SIOP and the Board of Trustees of the Foundation.
+The area would have to be consistent with the objectives of the Society and approved by the Executive Board of SIOP and the Board of Trustees of the Foundation.
 You may designate the use, purpose, and name of the award to be given.
 The only requirement is that an award cannot be given until the cumulative gift reaches $50,000.
 This is because these funds are only able to give awards when they have generated earnings sufficient to cover the award amount.
 (If endowment does not reach $50,000 in 5 years, funds will be transferred to the Advancement Fund.)

 Term and Endowed Named Gifts

 Named Gifts are donations of a specific amount for a particular award, project, or program that is named in honor of a person or institution.
 Only gifts consistent with the purposes of SIOP will be accepted.